dossma/Telegram-Batch-Downloader/README.md

 # Telegram-Batch-Downloader
-Powerful downloader for a vector of channels or groups at once with options, filters and archiving functionality (i.e. duplication filter)
+Powerful downloader for a vector of channels or groups with options, filters and archiving functionality (i.e. duplication filter)

 ## Features
 * Fetch an array of channels, designate a saving path and filter options in a table